|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 Academic freedom does not obviate the responsibility to respect BCIT policies, local and federal laws, or human rights and freedoms.
 Hence, academic freedom does not entitle anyone to promote hatred or contempt for any social, national, or ethnic group, to display incompetence in teaching or scholarship, or to violate the rights of others.

-The authors found no cases of the university censoring students, faculty or invited guests on campus.
-However, the university failed to speak out against interference by its Student Association with editorial decisions of the campus publication, LINK Magazine, about coverage of a criminal incident on campus.
+The authors found no recent cases of the university censoring students, faculty or invited guests on campus.

 The British Columbia Institute of Technology Student Association (BCITSA) does not mention protections for free expression in its mission, vision or values statements.